The Two Crowns

 The Two Crowns is a painting by Frank Dicksee.

 Description

 The subject of the painting is a king riding upon a white horse.
-He in full armor and is wearing a crown of gold.
+He is in full armor and is wearing a crown of gold.
 Around him are several women, throwing roses.
 The king looks anxiously towards a large bronze crucifix on the corner, upon which Jesus is wearing a crown of thorns.

 Critical reception

 Art critic Harry Quilter described it as "vulgar" and based upon a "false idea of art", albeit "solidly painted".